wincchesster/aws-cloudfront-guide/README.md

 To configure AWS CloudFront, you need to follow these steps:

-1. Open the AWS Management Console at https://console.aws.amazon.com/cloudfront/.
+1. Open the AWS Management Console
 2. In the navigation pane, choose **Create Distribution**.
 3. On the first page of the Create Distribution Wizard, choose **Get Started** in the Web section.
 4. On the next page, specify the following settings: